mooreApps22/shell_program_basics/README.md

 Note: All syntax is in bash!

 1. Motivation
 * It is recommended that you make your own shell form scratch.
-This will improve you understanding of how the shell interprets applications and interacts with the Operating System
+This will improve your understanding of how the shell interprets applications and interacts with the Operating System
 * It also looks good in a portfolio
 2. The Parser
 * Interprets the command line and puts it into ```typedef struct s_cmd_tab```